ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/linux/opensource_packages/albumentations.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info: The release notes for the initial Linux/Arm64 support isn't available.
-Albumentations version on Pypi, 0.0.2, can be installed for Arm with pip, and python version 3.7.
+    other_info: The release notes for the initial Linux/Arm64 support are not available.
+Albumentations 0.0.2 can be installed on Arm64 with pip and Python 3.7.
+The native smoke workflow also exercises a real image transform on Python 3.12 with the compatibility constraints listed above.

 ---